 Uncertainties

 This forecast represents Cascade’s best guess about future events.
-There are several important factors that make prediction future load at this time particularly difficult – economic recovery, carbon legislation, building code changes, carbon legislation, direct use campaigns, soft conservation, and long term weather patterns.
+There are several important factors that make prediction of future load at this time particularly difficult – economic recovery, carbon legislation, building code changes, direct use campaigns, soft conservation, and long term weather patterns.
 The range of scenarios presented here encompasses the full range of possibilities through econometric analysis.
 These forecasts were created after running through a matrix of different functional forms and economic indicators.
-The chosen indicators, unchanged from Cascade’s 2008 IRP, where chosen because of their consistency in returning statistically valid results.
-While they maybe the best mathematically, they are not the sole and only determinants of load.
-As a result, while Cascade believes that the numbers presented here are accurate, and that the scenarios presented represent the full range of possibility, there is and always will be uncertainties in predicting the future.
+The chosen indicators, unchanged from Cascade’s 2008 IRP, were chosen because of their consistency in returning statistically valid results.
+While they may be the best mathematically, they are not the sole and only determinants of load.
+As a result, while Cascade believes that the numbers presented here are accurate, and that the scenarios presented represent the full range of possibility, there are and always will be uncertainties in predicting the future.

 Section 4